refinedev/refine/documentation/docs/guides-and-concepts/basic-views/edit.md

 ### `canDelete` and `deleteButtonProps`

 `canDelete` allows adding the delete button inside the `<Edit>` component.
-If `<Resource>` is passed a `canDelete` props refine adds the delete button by default.
+If `<Resource>` has `canDelete` prop refine adds the delete button by default.
 If you want to customize this button you can use `deleteButtonProps` property like the below code.

 Delete button when clicked executes the `useDelete` method provided by the `dataProvider`.